stanman71/Python_Projects/vLab/README.md

 Create_MAIN.Create("./TOPOLOGY/Test_01.yml")
 ```

-* The configuration settings of your VMware environment (vcenter_ip, username, password...) are in the connection section of the ymal file
+- The configuration settings of your VMware environment (vcenter_ip, username, password...) are in the connection section of the ymal file

-* The template names are "TEMPLATE_vCP_" + Version and "TEMPLATE_vFPC_" + Version

-* All names of the new topology will be automatically generated and got the choosen project_name as prefix
+- All names of the new topology will be automatically generated and got the choosen project_name as prefix

-###### Example-File: test.yaml (default folder: TOPOLOGY)
+###### Topology-File: test.yaml (default folder: TOPOLOGY)

 ```
 project_name: Test_01